nokia/crl-interactivesessions/sphinxdocs/plan/stagecrew.rst

 The messages are basically sequentially numbered Python objects serialized by *pickle*.
 The messages contains also the header: the sender and the target address.
-The actor system may request again messages if it notices gabs.
+The actor system may request again messages if it notices gaps.
 The actor creation message may contain meta-data which can be used for deciding e.g. how and where the new actor should be launched.
 For example, in meta-data can be given the instruction to start the actor in the daemon mode.

-In more detail, the actor messages are tuples containing method method names and proprietary serialization of the arguments.
+In more detail, the actor messages are tuples containing method names and proprietary serialization of the arguments.
 Basically, all Python objects are serialized with *pickle*.
 The exceptions are the proxy objects, string and bytes like objects.
 String and bytes have special serialization because they